chrplr/chrplr/README.md

 -->

-Welcome to my github page, containing code and documents that may be of interest to others.
+Welcome to my github page.
+You will find here code and documents that I have produced other the years.
+Among others:

 * OpenLexicon: Easy access to lexical databases <https://chrplr.github.io/openlexicon>
 * Programming for Cognitive and Brain Sciences <https://pcbs.rtfd.io>